-The What Matters? writing competition closes on the 10 May 2019.
+The 2019 What Matters? writing competition is now closed.

 What Matters? is a 'catalyst for young thinkers and young writers to develop a perspective, a point of view, on where we're heading as a society'.